 You May Also Enjoy 12 Christmas Non-alcoholic Drinks that will Put a Zing into Your Season

 Embrace the snow and ice by making your own easy handmade paper snowflakes.
 They look great on windows, or for the festive season, decorate presents or the Christmas tree by adding them in.

 #40.
 Snowball Races

-- You could create a few squares along the floor so that a few people could compete at a time to get their “ball” in the square first or else time each person as they have a go and the fastest person wins.
+You could create a few squares along the floor so that a few people could compete at a time to get their “ball” into the square first, or time it as each person takes their turn and the fastest person wins!

 You Might Also Enjoy 50 Fun Indoor Activities for Kids

 #41.
 Make Gingerbread Men

 Gingerbread men are easy to bake, fun to decorate and oh so yummy to eat.
 This Gingerbread Man recipe is our go-to every year to make our favourite little men.
 Don’t forget his gumdrop buttons!

 Winter colouring is a great way for kids to learn about the season and these winter themed colouring pictures just need to be printed off for hours of fun.
 Display their finished artwork on your fridge or in your home office.
 If you’re looking for festive themed pictures, you’ll love our Christmas Colouring Pages for Kids.

 You Might Also Enjoy 50 Brilliant Ideas for Arts & Crafts for Kids that Are Worth the Mess